R46 (New York City Subway car): Manufacturing problems and incidents

 In March 1977, there was a crack found in the frame of one of the lightweight trucks built by Rockwell International, which resulted in a motor breaking loose from the truck's transom arms, striking an axle.
 By 1978, cracks were found in 264 R46 trucks.
 Because of these problems, all R46s had to be checked three times per week for truck cracks.
 In February 1978, 889 cracks were found in 547 of the trucks.
 The cracking was such a bad problem that on June 14, 1979, New York City Mayor Koch ordered R46s with trucks that had two or more cracks out of service.
 Then, more than 1,200 cracks had been found by that day, and they were classified into seven types.
 There was an account that called the R46s "the most troubled cars ever purchased".
 By this time, the number of cracks had almost doubled, from 889 cracks found in February 1979 to 1,700 in March 1980.
 In order to keep track of the R46s' structural issues, they were inspected several times a week.
 In September 1980, two types of cracks that were not seen before were found on the trucks.
-As a result, the NYCTA tried to minimize usage of the R46 fleet, until their trucks were replaced with new R44 type standard trucks ordered from General Steel Industries and Buckeye Industries.
+As a result of the R46 fleet's mechanical issues, the NYCTA sought to minimize their usage – limiting them to rush-hour service – until their defective parts could be replaced.

 In July 1979, Pullman Standard informed the MTA that the hand brake assemblies for the R46 were problematic.
 In late July 1979, inspections revealed that the steel where the car body was joined to the truck was wearing away, a severe safety issue.
 At the end of 1979, many other flaws were discovered in the R46 fleet, and the Transit Authority filed another US$80 million charge against Pullman Standard and a number of other subcontractors.
-This lawsuit invalidated an agreement made with Pullman by executive director John G. DeRoos for US$1.5 million in spare parts to remedy the defects.
+These lawsuits invalidated an agreement made with Pullman by executive director John G. DeRoos for US$1.5 million in spare parts to remedy the defects.

-In 1983, organizations for the blind stated that the gaps in between R44 and R46 cars were dangerous, since the blind could mistake the spaces for doorways.
+In 1983, organizations for the blind stated that the gaps in between R44 and R46 cars were dangerous, since blind passengers could not discern the space between subway cars and open car doors.
+Inter-car safety barriers, known as "baloney springs", were installed on all cars of both fleets by the end of 1984.

 On April 26, 1986, cars 1054 and 941 were heavily damaged when an E train hit the tunnel wall near Jamaica–179th Street.
-The accident occurred because the 54-year old motorman, Alick Williams of Saint Albans, had a heart attack; he died at the scene.
+The accident occurred because the 54-year-old motorman, Alick Williams of Saint Albans, had a heart attack; he died at the scene.
 The two damaged cars were scrapped on June 4, 1987.